Posts

 Image

-A year of work writing a combined screenplay and novella in my (very rare) spare time, and both are now finally completed: Rogue Wave (book) is now live worldwide: $6.99 paperback, $2.99 ebook, or Free in KindleUnlimited.
+A year of work writing a combined screenplay and novella in my (very rare) spare time, and both are now finally completed: Rogue Wave (book) is now live worldwide: $6.99 paperback or $2.99 ebook.
 For the screenplay, see links on my website.
 Beneath an alien ocean lies humanity's last hope!

 Personal milestones achieved!